Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 A systematic review demonstrated that long-term vitamin D supplementation increases the risk of hypercalcemia and hypercalciuria (PubMed).
 This is precisely the problem with generic protocols: they ignore the individual variability of vitamin D metabolism, which depends on magnesium status, renal function, genetic factors, and sun exposure levels.

-An individual with a serum 25(OH)D level of 30 ng/mL does not have the same needs as one at 12 ng/mL.
-Giving them the same 10,000 IU dose is biological nonsense.
+An individual with a serum 25(OH)D level of 30 ng/mL is not in the same category as one at 12 ng/mL.
+Giving both the same 10,000 IU dose ignores that measurement and far exceeds the tiers used by Singular.

 Calibrate to the profile, not maximize the dose